appuio/docs/faq.rst

         protocol: TCP
   EOF

-Or copy the YAML between "oc" and "EOF" in the Web-GUI to "Add to project" -> "Import YAML/JSON" Or run ``oc create -f https://raw.githubusercontent.com/appuio/docs/master/glusterfs-cluster.yaml``
+Or copy the YAML between "oc" and "EOF" in the Web GUI to "Add to project" ➜ "Import YAML/JSON" Or run ``oc create -f https://raw.githubusercontent.com/appuio/docs/master/glusterfs-cluster.yaml``

 Please note that the IP addresses above are dependent on which cluster you are on, these are valid for console.appuio.ch